Antoine-Alexandre/DecodeTech/content/about.md

 # Topics covered 🗂️

-From privacy concerns, to smart cities and cryptocurrencies, we aim to cover technological topics that inspire us and spark societal debate.
+From artificial intelligence, to privacy concerns, smart cities and social media, we aim to cover technological topics that inspire us and spark societal debate.
 ##### &nbsp;

 # The team 👥